openeventdata/mordecai/README.md

 Returns:
 `[{"lat": 34.61581, "placename": "Tikrit", "seachterm": "Tikrit", "lon": 43.67861, "countrycode": "IRQ"}, {"lat": 34.61581, "placename": "Tikrit", "seachterm": "Tikrit", "lon": 43.67861, "countrycode": "IRQ"}, {"lat": 33.32475, "placename": "Baghdad", "seachterm": "Baghdad", "lon": 44.42129, "countrycode": "IRQ"}]`

+### R

+See the `examples` directory for an example in R, demonstrating how in read in text, send it to Mordecai, format the returned JSON, and plot it on an interactive map.

 ###Python